 Traditional Bank Loan - This type of small business loan requires a good credit score and it best for an established business.
-However, if you have collateral, the interest rates are low and the repayment period can range from 1 year to 25 years.
+However, if you have collateral, the rates are low and the repayment period can range from 1 year to 25 years.
 The amount also depends on your company’s ability and needs.

 Microloan - These are low amounts advanced for younger businesses that haven’t yet build a good credit profile.
 Loan amounts go up to $50,000 and rates are comparable to those offered for credit cards.
 During the slowdown precipitated by the coronavirus pandemic, a microloan can help your business survive.

 Business Credit Card - This is a financing tool that can help your business access quick cash for operations.
 Your business credit is a major factor to qualify for this credit card, but if you do, this is a smart solution for short-term funding.
 The processing also takes a shorter time (decisions within three weeks).

 Tips to Choose Between Banks and Marketplace Lenders